Why is my iPhone not turning on – causes and fixes (Updated)

 my iPhone won't turn on

 If you don’t see the charging screen within an hour, or you see the ‘connect to power’ screen, your power adapter or cable may be faulty.
-Check the USB cable, jack, and power adapter, and make sure that everything is plugged in firmly.
+Check the USB cable, jack, and power adapter, and ensure that everything is plugged in firmly.
 If your iPhone won’t charge even after this, there are a couple of things you may try:

 • Try another USB cable;